jchristman/meteor-tagsinput-autocomplete/README.md

 meteor-tagsinput-autocomplete
 =============================

 A combination of mizzao:autocomplete and a way of creating tags "in" the input box.
+There is a live example at [tagsautocomplete.meteor.com](http://tagsautocomplete.meteor.com).

 API
 ===